rehierl/node-tree-outliner/3-basic-design/readme.md

 * A node that is supposed to be associated with a section, but is not yet implicitly associated, must be strictly associated.
 These nodes are the top-level nodes of a section.
+* With regards to a specific section, a top-level node has no strictly or implicitly associated node; hence the name.
-* The complete node sequence of a section (subsequence of the tree's node sequence) can be derived from a section's reduced node sequence (top-level nodes only).
+* The complete node sequence of a section (i.e. a subsequence of the tree's node sequence) can be derived from a section's reduced node sequence (i.e. a sequence of top-level nodes).
 * Mind hook: A section is a sequence of siblings (i.e. the top-level nodes).
-* The very first node of a section, always a top-level node, is critical to
+* The very first node of a section, which always is a top-level node, is critical to transformations.
-  transformations: Associate all nodes while entering is a must.
+* Associating all nodes while entering them is a must.

 last nodes

 * The default scope of a section is the widest range of nodes possible that does not result in any conflict.
 * The default scope of any section must end with the section's parent container.
 * The parent container of a type-1 section is its sectioning node.
 * The parent container of a type-2 section is the parent of its sectioning node.
 * The default scopes of multiple sections may end with the same parent container.
-* A parent container does not belong to those sections whose default scopes it has to end.
+* A parent container does not belong to any section whose default scope it has to end.

 subsection

 * An inner section (or subsection) is a subsequence of all of its ancestor sections.
 By default, a subsequent section is a subsection of all open presequent sections.
-* Any sectioning node always declares a new subsection (i.e. not some isolated entity).
+* Any sectioning node always declares a new sub-section (i.e. not some isolated entity).
 * By default, any sectioning node defines a rooted ordered tree of sections.
-* The `SxN` and `SxS` relations don't have to be defined explicitly.
+* The `SxN` relation (i.e. section-contains-node) and `SxS` relation (i.e. section-contains-section) don't have to be defined explicitly.
-* Each node can be associated with one section only (i.e. the parent section of a node) => one reference per node.
+* Each node can be associated with one section only (i.e. the parent section of a node): multiple references => one reference per node.
-* Any node must be associated with the closest open presequent section.
+* A node's parent section is the closest open presequent section.
-* In order to re-create the complete node sequence of a section the nodes of a section and all the nodes of its inner sections must be concatenated in the corresponding node order.
+* In order to re-create the complete node sequence of a section, the nodes of a section and all the nodes of its inner sections must be concatenated in the corresponding node order.

 associating sectioning nodes

-* Any sectioning node must be associated with the parent section of the section it declares: There are multiple reasons for that.
+* Any sectioning node, no exception, must be associated with the parent section of the section it declares: There are multiple reasons for that.
 * The very first node of any section always is strictly associated with it => critical to transformations.

 **... to be continued ...**